interpaystellar/pausable-udt/README.md

 Based on the experience and insights, as well as the latest updates of utilities and framework including `SSRI`, we would want to design Pausable UDT in a way that is public, intuitive, predicable, and indeed extensible, and develop it in a way that both promises security and functionalities of `Pausable UDT` in the first place and exemplify a more reliable and intuitive way of building smart contracts on CKB-VM.

+## Quick Note on SSRI

+SSRI stands for `Script Sourced Rich Information`; it is a protocol for strong bindings of relevant information and conventions to the Script itself on CKB.
+For more information, please read [[EN/CN] Script-Sourced Rich Information - 来源于 Script 的富信息](https://talk.nervos.org/t/en-cn-script-sourced-rich-information-script/8256).

+Such bindings would take place in a progressive pattern:
+1. On the level of validating transactions, by specifically using Rust Traits, we recognize the purpose (or more specifically, the `Intent` of running the script) (e.g., `minting UDT`, `transferring`) and build relevant validation logics within the scope of the corresponding method.
+2. On the level of reading and organizing contract code, by selectively implementing methods of public module traits (e.g. `UDT`, `UDTPausable`) in combinations, generic users and devs would be able to quickly understand and organize functionalities of contracts as well as the relevant adaptations / integrations in dApps , especially in use cases involving multiple distinct contracts (and very likely from different projects) within same transactions.
+3. On the level of dApp integration and interactions with `ckb_ssri_cli`, SSRI-Compliant contracts provide predictable interfaces for information query (e.g. generic metadata source for explorer, CCC integration for pubic trait methods such as UDT), transaction generation/completion, and output data calculations which reduces engineering workload significantly by sharing code effectively.

 ## Interfaces

-We will be implementing public module traits `UDT`defined in `ckb_ssri_sdk` .
+We will be implementing public module traits `UDT` defined in `ckb_ssri_sdk` .
 This would be the basis of code organizing, public presenting, and generic integrations to dApps at the moment, and method reflections for SSRI-Calling in the future.

 - For methods that we do not plan to implement, we will just simply return `SSRIError::SSRIMethodsNotImplemented` .
 - Methods that corresponds to a behavior (e.g. mint, transfer) would return an incomplete `Transaction` while you need to fill in the missing inputs and `CellDeps` with CCC.
 It can also be provided in the parameters in a way that allows chaining multiple actions.